What bit me in my sleep?

 Quick clues to identify what bit you

-Single, isolated bites are most often caused by mosquitoes and, less commonly, spiders.
+Single, isolated bites are most often caused by mosquitoes.
 Multiple bites that appear in clusters or straight lines are usually caused by bed bugs or fleas.

-Bed bug bites often appear in rows or zigzag patterns, sometimes called “breakfast, lunch and dinner” bites.
+Bed bug bites often appear in rows or zigzag patterns.
 Flea bites usually appear in small clusters.
-Spider and mosquito bites tend to be random and not patterned.
+Random, isolated bites are more often mosquitoes.

 Mosquito bites usually itch within minutes or hours.
 Flea bites often trigger an immediate reaction.
 Bed bug bites may take hours or even days to become red and itchy.

-Dark specks or stains on sheets and mattress seams can indicate bed bugs.
+Dark specks or stains on sheets and mattress seams often indicate bed bugs.
 Small jumping insects or bite marks on pets often point to fleas.
-Spider webs alone do not mean spiders are biting you.
+Spider webs can be a sign spiders are nearby—but they don’t confirm spiders are biting you.

 1. Did a spider bite me in my sleep?